cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 This operation can always be implemented as a scalar multiplication by h.
 For elliptic curves where h = 1, i.e., the curves with a prime number of points, no operation is required.
-This applies to, for example, the NIST curves P-256, P-384, and P-521 {{FIPS186-4}}.
+This applies, for example, to the NIST curves P-256, P-384, and P-521 {{FIPS186-4}}.

 In some cases, it is possible to clear the cofactor via a faster method than